 The consultation should be conducted in accordance with any agreed consultation procedures.

 Information, training and instruction

-Employers must provide information, training, and instruction for employees and independent contractors to minimise risks to health and safety, such as the correct use of personal protective equipment (PPE) if it is required, good hygiene practices and cleaning procedures.
+Employers must provide necessary information, training, and instruction for employees and independent contractors to ensure they can perform their work safely, such as the correct use of personal protective equipment (PPE) if it is required, good hygiene practices and cleaning procedures.